osg-htc/docs/docs/security/host-certs.md

 ```

-Before the hostcert expires, you can renew it with:
+Before the host certificate expires, you can renew it with:

 ``` console
 root@host # certbot renew